dtcenter/MET/met/docs/Users_Guide/tc-pairs.rst

 20.2.3 tc_pairs output

 TC-Pairs produces output in TCST format.
 The default output file name can be overwritten using the -out file argument in the usage statement.
 The TCST file output from TC-Pairs may be used as input into the TC-Stat tool.
-The header column in the TC-Pairs output is described in Table [TCST Header].
+The header column in the TC-Pairs output is described in :ref:`TCST Header`.

-Table 20.1 Header information for TC-Pairs TCST output.
+.. _TCST Header:

-.. list-table:: Header information for TC-Pairs TCST output.
+.. list-table:: Table 20.1 Header information for TC-Pairs TCST output.
   :widths: auto
   :header-rows: 2